hungnguyenm/edgemax-acme/README.md

-# ACME with auto-renew for Ubiquiti EdgeRouter using DNS-01
+# ACME DNS-01 Ubiquiti EdgeRouter

 This repository is heavily based on [https://github.com/j-c-m/ubnt-letsencrypt/](https://github.com/j-c-m/ubnt-letsencrypt/).
 It's a simpler version to generate and automatically renew SSL certificate from [Let's Encrypt](https://letsencrypt.org/) without reconfiguring firewall and exposing any port to the internet.
 This is beneficial especially in restricted network (behind firewall or double NAT) or non-available required ports (i.e., 80, 443 - used by other services).